 - Airlines usually organize assessment days to select candidates.
 British Airways, for example, uses a mix of role-playing and presentation activities in its hiring process.

 - Companies can benefit from assessment centers when hiring junior employees, who might lack work experience or struggle with providing professional examples of how they use their skills.

 - Vodafone hosts Discovery Days for its Graduate Programme and evaluates candidates’ abilities through group activities.

 Make sure to inform candidates beforehand about the interview’s estimated duration, as these types of activities last longer than traditional interviews.

 Apply gamification tactics

 Gamification in recruitment helps companies see past resumes and focus on skills.
 Mimic games’ design and rules (e.g. clearing levels and earning badges) to illustrate job tasks and evaluate candidates’ performance in an interactive way.
-You can use software from companies like Knack and Owiwi to build a gamified recruiting process.
+You can use software from companies like Knack to build a gamified recruiting process.